MoonPoet/xaprb-src/content/blog/2005/tell-me-why-not-what.md

 categories:
   - Programming
 ---
 I have [written before](/blog/2005/09/28/a-comment-on-comments/) about badly commented code, but I've recently encountered two examples of code that warns someone of something bad, then never tells them what it is.
-This is a great reason to write comments that say why, not what -- my first rule of thumb when commenting code.
+This is a great reason to write comments that say why, not what---my first rule of thumb when commenting code.

 ### Example: SQL stored procedure